schwingbat/is/README.md

 is.what('what is this?') // returns 'string'
 ```

-JavaScript's type annoyances are still there, but they're abstracted away where you don't have to care that they exist. `is` itself is a function, which are actually callable objects that can have properties and methods attached.
+JavaScript's type annoyances are still there, but they're abstracted away where you don't have to care that they exist. `is` in an object with a couple of built in properties.
 One of these is a function called `define` which you can use to define your own 'types'.
 For example, that `is.object` function above is implemented like this:

 ```javascript
 is.define('object', function(val) {